 Weber Spirit II vs Genesis II: Which Gas Grill to Buy?

-The Weber Spirit II E-310 is the right gas grill for most people.
-At around $529, it has three burners, 424 square inches of primary cooking space, and Flavorizer bars that handle drippings better than nearly anything else in the under-$600 range.
-If you are comparing it to the Genesis E-325S, the honest answer is: the Spirit II does 85 percent of what the Genesis does for $320 less.
+The Weber Spirit E-310 is the right gas grill for most people.
+Three burners, 424 square inches of primary cooking space, porcelain-enameled cast-iron grates, and Flavorizer bars that handle drippings better than nearly anything else in its class.
+If you are weighing it against the Genesis E-325, my honest answer is the Spirit does about 85 percent of what the Genesis does for noticeably less money.
 Most families never need the other 15 percent.

 Quick Picks